-Kununurra in WA through to Kakadu, NT is one of our favourite stretches.
-The diversity of landscape is incredible and you can go from red dust to waterfall to coastline in no time.
-An epic adventure!
+Kununurra through to Kakadu is one of our favourite stretches across the Top End.
+The diversity of landscapes is incredible and you can go from red dust & waterfalls to coastline & crocodiles in no time.

 Below is our itinerary.

-After a fantastic few days in Kununurra we make tracks over the boarder into NT.
-Quarantine isn't an issue here as they don't have any requirements.
+After a fantastic few days in Kununurra we make tracks over the border into the NT.
+It’s actually a bit sad as we leave WA as it has given us so many great experiences!!
+West is Best is definitely a saying that will stick with us!!
+Quarantine isn't an issue here at the border as they don't have any requirements.
 So we stop off for an obligatory border sign photo.

 After about 230km we stop in at Timber Creek for some lunch and then punch out another 95km to arrive at Victoria River Roadhouse.
-A great stopover at the Victoria River Roadhouse.
-Fuel, restaurant, amenities and a large area to pull up on powered or unpowered sites.
+A great stopover to break up the trip and it has fuel, a restaurant, amenities and a large area to pull up on powered or unpowered sites.
 We set up under a tree in the unpowered area with plenty of room!
 Justin and Jack head down to the river to try some fishing with no luck.

 A bit further up the road and we get to Adelaide River and Mount Bundy Station.
 A working cattle station, it has an awesome vibe and only located 3km from the township.
 It has some great history, offering a range of accomodation, it's pet friendly and has an abundance of farm animals and wildlife to check out.
 Nigel the Bull was a favourite with the kids..